 Prepare the fruit filling

-- Peel and slice peaches into thin wedges.
-Toss peaches with 1/4 cup of sugar, 1/2 teaspoon of almond extract and 1 tablespoon of lemon juice in a large bowl, cover and refrigerate until needed.
+- Peel and slice peaches into thin wedges or cut into bite size cubes.
+Toss peaches with sugar, salt, lemon juice and almond extract in a large bowl, cover and refrigerate until needed.

 Make the dough